CapyGamesXD/LighterWebUI/README.md

 # LighterWebUI

 LighterWebUI is a user-friendly interface for Ollama models.
-It's quick to set up and (according to my tests) uses far less RAM than OpenWebUI at idle.
+It's quick to set up and (according to my tests) uses under 100MB of RAM at idle.

+With 10 browser tabs of the site open, it went up to 105MB.

 I was inspired to make it when I tried running OpenWebUI + Ollama on my Raspberry Pi 5 4gb.
 It was...
 Not the greatest experience XD

 It worked, but super slowly, and had that 'one wrong click and it'll crash!' feeling about it.
 That's why I made LighterWebUI.